chrismurrph/default-db-format/README.md

 ![](imgs/20180209-095321.png)

-If you inspect the state then this map-entry should catch your eye:
+There is a problem with the root join `:root/login-form` and with the field join `:active-user-panel`.
+The issue is similar in both cases - the tool is not recognising that `[:LOGIN-FORM-UI :UI]`and `[:UI-ACTIVE-USERS :UI]` are Idents.
+If you inspect the state then this map-entry may catch your eye:

 ````clojure
 :LOGIN-FORM-UI {:UI {:db/id :UI, :ui/username ""}}